EvaTurtschin/QA_Manual-Testing-Project_Depilation-Hamburg/Test-Cases.md

 ### TC12 – About Me Section Display
 **Description:** Verify that the About Me section displays the photo and text correctly.
 **Preconditions:**
-- Page is opened in browser
+- Page is opened in browser at 1920x1080 resolution
 - User is on the About Me section
 **Steps:**
 1. Observe the photo and text alignment